Planet

 Requirements for an extradition request

-The United Arab Emirates adheres to strict rules in the consideration of extradition requests.
 For a foreign request to be officially accepted and reviewed by UAE authorities, it must meet a number of formal and substantive requirements.
+The set of supporting documents accompanying the official extradition request must include the following elements:

 1. Full details about the wanted person.
 Indicate full name, date and place of birth, citizenship, last known place of residence, as well as any additional information that will help accurately identify the person (passport number, description of appearance, photographs);